Discontinuous Structural Transitions in Fluids with Competing Interactions: The 3D System: RFA Results

-Figure \ref{fig6}(\textbf{a}) displays the DOC lines on the $T^*$ vs $\rho^*$ plane for various values of $\epsilon_1/\epsilon_2$, covering the cases where $\epsilon_1>0$, $\epsilon_1=0$, and $\epsilon_1<0$.
-In analogy with the 1D case [see Figures \ref{fig3}(\textbf{b}) and \ref{fig3}(\textbf{c})], these lines exhibit qualitative changes as the system transitions from positive to negative values of $\epsilon_1$.
-However, in the 3D case, apparently the loops do not degenerate into lobes.
+Figure \ref{fig6}{a} displays the DOC lines on the $T^*$ vs. $\rho^*$ plane for various values of $\epsilon_1/\epsilon_2$, covering the cases where $\epsilon_1>0$, $\epsilon_1=0$, and $\epsilon_1<0$.
+In analogy with the 1D case [see Figure \ref{fig3}{b},{c}], these lines exhibit qualitative changes as the system transitions from positive to negative values of $\epsilon_1$.
+However, in the 3D case, the loops apparently do not degenerate into lobes.